kaleemuddin75-git-hub/Login_Testing_Project_Kaleemuddin/README.md

 •	**Observation**
 During testing, it was also observed that even when the “Remember me” checkbox was not selected, the user session remained active after refreshing or reopening the browser.
 Ideally, the user should be required to log in again when the option is not selected.

-•	**Documents Included in This Repository**
+- ## Documents Included in This Repository

 This repository contains the following documents:

-    -	Test Case Document – Detailed test cases for Login and Registration modules
+- **Test Case Document** – Detailed test cases for Login and Registration modules
-    -	Tests Execution Document- Detailed Execution of Test cases.
+- **Test Execution Document** – Detailed execution of the test cases
-    -	Bug Report Document – Information about the defect identified during testing
+- **Bug Report Document** – Information about the defect identified during testing
-    -	Test Summary Report – Summary of the test execution and results
+- **Test Summary Report** – Summary of the test execution and results

-•	**Tools Used**
+- ## Tools Used

 - Manual Testing
 - Microsoft Word (Test Documentation)
 - GitHub (Project Submission)

 •	**Conclusion**
   The Login and Registration modules were tested using multiple functional scenarios.
 Most test cases passed successfully, confirming that the core functionality works as expected.
 One minor validation issue was identified and documented for further review.